 Treaty 2 extends north from the mouth of the Winnipeg River up the east shore of Lake Winnipeg, west across that Lake to Lake Manitoba and following its north shore across the centre and southwest of Manitoba, at Waterhen Lake further west across Lake Winnipegosis and then south along the Shell River to the Assiniboine, to the Moose Mountains in southeastern Saskatchewan.

 From there it goes south to the U.S./Canada border and then back east over to the beginning of Treaty 1 Territory.
-Treaty 2 Territory lies to the west and north of Treaty 1.The Treaty 2 territory includes 8,676,828 hectares of land (more than 22 million acres).
+Treaty 2 Territory lies to the west and north of Treaty 1.The Treaty 2 territory includes 8,676,828 hectares of land (21.440 million acres).
 Included within are Riding Mountain, Duck Mountain, Turtle Mountain, Hecla/ Grindstone, and Moose Mountain.

 ANISHINAABE AGOWIDIIWINAN – TREATY 2